-- Lauch Config Utilities Select "Lauch Config Utilities" to open the Configuration Utility tool. - Use Zero Configuration as Configuration Utility - Select "Use Zero Configuration as Configuration Utility" to use Windows XP built-in wireless configuration utility (Windows Zero Configuration) to configure the card. - Exit Select "Exit" to close the Configuration Utility tool.
+- Lauch Config Utilities Select "Lauch Config Utilities" to open the Configuration Utility tool. - Use Zero Configuration as Configuration Utility - Select "Use Zero Configuration as Configuration Utility" to use Windows XP built-in wireless configuration utility (Windows Zero Configuration) to configure the module. - Exit Select "Exit" to close the Configuration Utility tool.

 In Windows XP, there is a "Windows Zero Configuration Tool" for you to setup wireless clients.
-By default, this "Windows Zero Configuration Tool" is enabled.
-If you want to use the Utility for the card, please follow one of the ways as below.
+If you want to switch the configuration utilities, please follow one of the ways as below.